alexanderrich/exploration_consumption/doc/journal/paper.md

 immediate conditions.

 We tested these predictions via hierarchical Bayesian logistic regression on participant choices.
-All aspects of this analyses were preregistered prior to data collection.
+All aspects of this analysis were preregistered prior to data collection.
 We included predictors for the value of the current spinner, the participant's BIS score, the participant's condition, and interactions between condition and current spinner value and condition and BIS score.